Yunheng/netcat-bash-chat/README.md

 ## Introduction

 Born out of a simple nc client with pipes...

-One-Liner Bash Chat Client for Linux using only base image packages
+(Technically) One-Liner Bash Chat Client for Linux using only base image packages

 Features:
 * AES256 Encryption with Key